Use a Google Sheet with the bar

 Point the bar at a spreadsheet your team already controls — share it, paste one link, then manage every shared bookmark by editing the sheet.

-• Published CSV — publish the spreadsheet (or a tab) as a CSV so it has a public link.
+• Published CSV — publish the spreadsheet (or a tab) as a CSV for a plain, no-sign-in link.

 2. Copy the link